 As you look for different BJJ belts you will notice some are made to feel looser and softer than other belts.
-In order to find the best BJJ belt for you, it’s important to know which type you prefer.
+In order to find a good belt for you, it's important to know which type you prefer.

 However, some people prefer softer belts.
 They believe a soft or looser belt will allow for more mobility and greater movement.
 In the end, it comes down to personal preference and understanding what your preferences are.

-In order to find the best BJJ belt, you need to know what size you are.
+In order to find the best belt for you, you need to know what size you are.